Combining observational and experimental data for causal inference considering data privacy: Disclosure Limiting Transformations of Auxiliary Data

 We define the data matrix $\bm D_{m \times p +2}$ with observations $\bm D_i = (1, Y_i, \bXi)$.
 Let $\bm Y$ denote the $m \times 1$ vector of observed outcomes, $\bX$ denote the $m \times p$ matrix of covariates, and $\bm 1$ denote a $m \times 1$ vector of 1's.
 Then, the gram matrix of the data matrix $\g = \bm D ' \bm D/m$ includes $\bX ' \bX/m$, $\bX ' \bm Y/m$, $ \hat{\mu}_Y =\bm 1 ' \bm Y/m$, and $\hat{\bm \mu}_x= \bm 1 ' \bX/m$.
 The coefficients $\bm \beta$ for an OLS model are estimated as $\hat{\bm \beta} = (\bX'\bX)^{-1}\bX ' \bm Y$, so $\g$ is sufficient to estimate $\hat{\bm \beta}$ for the auxiliary study to leverage in $\tregy$. $\g$ includes the first and second empirical moments of $\bm D$, to leverage in $\tcw(\cdot)$.

 Therefore, the gram matrix of the auxiliary data $\g$ seems like a sensible place to start for a disclosure limiting transformation of the data.
 In fact, $\g = \bm D ' \bm D/m$ is a special version of matrix masking, a SDC technique \cite{duncan_enhancing_1991}.
 However, this type of matrix masking does not meet current standards for disclosure limitation, so we propose releasing a noisy version of the gram matrix of the auxiliary data.
-We explore two approaches to adding noise, discussed in the following sections.
+Specifically, we consider a $(\epsilon,\delta)$-DP algorithm for releasing a noise infused gram matrix.